2024

 1969

-- Business Extension Unit forms, enabling faculty members to conduct research and outreach throughout Alabama
+- Business Extension Unit forms for research and outreach across Alabama.

 1968

 - O.D.
-Turner becomes dean of the School of Business on April 1
+Turner becomes dean of the School of Business (April 1).

-- Professional options for students in the school include business administration and secretarial administration
+- Professional options include business and secretarial administration.

 1967

-- Auburn University's Board of Trustees creates the School of Business by decree on March 15.
+- Auburn University's Board of Trustees creates the School of Business (March 15).

-- Dr. Ellsworth Steele serves as interim dean of the school until O.D.
-Turner's arrival as dean in 1968
+- Dr. Ellsworth Steele serves as interim dean until O.D.
+Turner arrives in 1968.

-- The School of Business makes its initial home in Thach and Tichenor Halls
+- Initial home in Thach and Tichenor Halls.